 Inhale through the left nostril.

-- At the peak of your inhalation, close off left nostril with fourth finger.
+- At the peak of your inhalation, close off the left nostril with the fourth finger.

-- Lift your right thumb and exhale through right nostril.
+- Lift your right thumb and exhale through the right nostril.

 - After a full exhalation, inhale through the right nostril, closing it off with your right thumb at the peak of inhalation.